 Component 6.a: Engage in behavior that reflects professional ethics, practice and cultural competence.
 Component 6.b: Engage in continued professional growth and collaboration in schools and/or professional organizations.

-Component 6.c: Describe strategies, including the use of technology, for the promotion and advocacy of physical education
+Component 6.c: Describe strategies, including the use of technology, for the promotion and advocacy of physical education and expanded physical activity opportunities.

 Absent (0) Ambiguous (1) Approaches (2) Aligns (3)

 Formative

 Summative